tchin25/tchin25/README.md

 <details>
  <summary><strong>Backend Technologies</strong></summary>
    - Firebase Stack (Auth, Cloud Functions, Firestore, Cloud Storage, Analytics) <br/>
-   - Google Cloud, AWS, and technically Azure but dang are they expensive <br/>
+   - Google Cloud, AWS, and I touched Azure exactly once in my life (apologies to my friend who works on the Azure team - you know who you are) <br/>
    - Netlify <br/>
    - NodeJS & Express <br/>
    - Docker (If you need someone to do custom scalable infrastructure like Kubernetes, please hire a DevOps Engineer instead) <br/>